Solved! What Are These Tiny Red Bugs In My Home?

 Clover mites aren’t harmful to humans or pets, but they can be a nuisance.

 They may not be harmful, but that doesn’t mean clover mites are welcome in anyone’s home.
-When a homeowner finds many different kinds of insects—including clover mites—in their home, it could be an indication of gaping holes and cracks through which they can enter.
+When a homeowner or renter finds many different kinds of insects—including clover mites—in their home, it could mean there are gaping holes and cracks in walls, doors, and joints, through which the pests can enter.
 In addition, clover mites can squeeze into wall voids and crannies, making it even harder for homeowners to get rid of them.

 Many people use hairspray to get rid of these nasty little red bugs without spraying dangerous products around the house, which has proven to be quite effective against clover mites.
 This is because hairspray is very sticky, so when sprayed on clover mites, it slows them down and keeps them from hiding in unreachable nooks.
 Cleaning up the hairspray and mites after use can be annoying, but it’s often preferable to letting the clover mites continue to roam throughout the house.